Emissions reporting

 • the capture of carbon dioxide (CO2) during the biogas-to-biomethane upgrading process is counted as a negative value within the lifecycle emissions calculation (lowering the value).
 This methodology does not require that the CO2 is stored and the most widespread use of this CO2 is currently in the food and drink industry.

 • the use of manure as a feedstock results in a significant negative value in the lifecycle emissions calculation (lowering the value).
-This based on a counterfactual savings of its use in a biomethane production process vs open storage of manure where methane would be released to atmosphere.
-This type of counterfactual GHG value is not valid in Scope 1, 2 or 3 according to the GHP Protocol methodology and consumers should be aware of this discrepancy.
+This is based on counterfactual savings of its use in a biomethane production process vs open storage of manure where methane would be released to the atmosphere.
+This type of counterfactual GHG value is not valid in Scope 1, 2 or 3 according to the GHG Protocol methodology and consumers should be aware of this discrepancy.

 International Carbon and Sustainability Certification (ISCC)